 The nut's content pulls old decayed waste from the intestinal walls improving absorption.
 It feels gummy; the nut is coated with a short thick pile of standing fibers.
 It sort of melts in the mouth, has a similar consistency to Slippery Elm lozenges.
 Drink water behind this and let it do its magic.
 One can look forward to healthy, productive bowel movements.

+Passion fruit is not an herb, however, it is a wonderful organic tropical product.
 I noticed few flowers have scents.
 I think it might be the competition for pollinating friends is in the brightest color rather than fragrance.
 The passion fruit's blossoms fragrance is sweet and delicate and reminds me of pink Bazooka bubble gum.

 The pulp strained. mixed with water and sweetened with either honey or brown sugar, makes a refreshing drink.

 I attended the American Society of Dowsers Convention in Vermont several years ago where I was introduced to a number of ideas.
 One of which was in the book Divining the Primal Sense.
 I do not remember the author's name.
-It discussed how animals and insects use the energy.
+It discussed how animals and insects use energy.

 One year, many caterpillars appeared.
 They prepared chrysalises all over the place- on the trellis, the side of the house, on the Black Locust tree, and in all the clothes I hung on the line.
 I did not realize the caterpillars created them and started sweeping them off the trellis.

-A voice said, "Turn around."
+A disembodied voice said, "Turn around."
 I did and saw a butterfly emerge from a chrysalis.
 I watched as it continued to emerge and never swept them off again.
 After many emerged, they began eating the Black Locust leaves until only a few on this old, large individual were left.
 That book came to mind and I wished I had a camera to document it all.